 The gap between starting a pill and feeling it work is real, and it can be rough.
 You are on medication but not yet better.
 These approaches work on your anxiety through different body pathways than your medication, which means they can help right now without getting in the way of your treatment.

-Clinical Yoga Therapy
+Clinical Trauma-Informed Yoga

 A randomized controlled trial at Boston University found that 12 weeks of yoga raised GABA levels in the brain and led to bigger drops in anxiety than a walking program that burned the same number of calories.
 GABA is the same brain chemical that benzodiazepines target.
 Yoga appears to boost GABA through a different route: it stimulates the vagus nerve and turns on the body's rest-and-digest system, rather than binding directly to a receptor.